Agent skills

 Tips

-- Install both skills together unless you specifically don't want evals available — agents tend to chain "find a problem" → "grade the problem" naturally once both skills are on hand.
+• Install them all together unless you specifically want a subset — agents tend to chain "find a problem" → "grade the problem" → "review the cohort" naturally once the surfaces are on hand.